ilastik/ilastik.github.io/documentation/tracking/tracking.md

 | Mergers         | `/tracking/Mergers`         | descendant (current file), number of objects                                   |
 | MultiFrameMoves | `/tracking/MultiFrameMoves` | from (file at t_from), to (current file), t_from                               |

-Each dataset `/tracking/EVENT` from the table above also has a corresponding `/tracking/EVENT-Energy` dataset, where lower energy &rarr; high confidence.
+Each `/tracking/EVENT` dataset from the table above has a corresponding `/tracking/EVENT-Energy` dataset, where lower energy &rarr; higher confidence.

 We would recommend to use the methods described above, but additionally, the results of the manual **and** automatic tracking may also be accessed via the ilastik project file: